sunenilausen/generic-python-installing-with-pip/en/step_1.md

 If Python 3 or IDLE isn't installed on you computer, follow the installation instructions below for your operating system.

-**IDLE** is a standard interactive development environment for writing and executing Python code which you will use in many of our Python projects.
+**IDLE** is a standard interactive development environment for writing and executing Python code that you will use in many of our Python projects.

 ### Microsoft Windows